Datuk

-Datuk (or its variant Dato' or Datu; literally: grandfather) is a Malay honorific title commonly used in Brunei, Indonesia, and Malaysia, as well as a traditional title by Minangkabau people in West Sumatra, Indonesia.
-Use of the title various between locations, in some cases being bestowed by a ruler and in other cases being inherited by family line.
+Datuk (or its variant Dato' or Datuk; literally: grandfather) is a Malay honorific title commonly used in Brunei, Indonesia, and Malaysia, as well as a traditional title by Minangkabau people in West Sumatra, Indonesia.
+Use of the title varies between locations, in some cases being bestowed by a ruler and in other cases being inherited by family line.

 The title of the wife of a male Datuk is Datin.
-Women with the title can take either the title Datin or Datuk.
+Women with a title can take either the title Datin, Dato' or Datuk.

 Origin

 The oldest historical records mentioning about the title datuk is the 7th century Srivijayan inscriptions such as Telaga Batu from Palembang, Indonesia, to describe lesser kings or vassalized kings.
-It was called dātu in Old Malay language to describe regional leader or elder, a kind of chieftain that rules of a collection of kampungs (villages) called Kedatuan.
+It was called dātuk in Old Malay language to describe regional leader or elder, a kind of chieftain that rules of a collection of kampung (villages) called Kedatuan.
 The Srivijaya empire was described as a network or mandala that consisted of settlements, villages, and ports each ruled by a datu that vowed their loyalty (persumpahan) to the central administration of Srivijayan Maharaja.
 Unlike the indianized title of raja and maharaja, the term datuk was also found in the Philippines as datu, which suggests its common native Austronesian origin.
 The term kadatwan or kedaton refer to the residence of datuk, equivalent with keraton and istana.
 In later Mataram Javanese culture, the term kedaton shifted to refer the inner private compound of the keraton, the residential complex of king and royal family.